joshuamhtsang/frr_venore/josh_sandbox/demo3_tc-iperf-video-streaming/README.md

 ## Run container for node `n2`: video stream destination

-This container redirects the incoming video stream to the host machine (10.0.1.1) using 'socat' (SOcket CAT).
+This container redirects the incoming video stream from `n1` to the host machine (10.0.1.1) using 'socat' (SOcket CAT).
 ~~~
 $ docker run -d --init --privileged --name frr_venore-demo3-n2 --network net1 frr_venore:demo3_n2
 ~~~

-Socat in a while bash loop continually, see the [bash script](dockerfiles/demo3_n2.sh).
+Socat is initiated in a while bash loop continually, see the [bash script](dockerfiles/demo3_n2.sh).
+If it isn't enclosed in a while loop with 'continue' the docker container will stop if socat throws an error, which we don't want.
+Socat will throw an error if the destination socket is not listening.

 ## Start stream in `n1` container